haru4535/Thumbnail_maker/README.md

 # Thumbnail_maker
-use CRA with typescript
+- make thumbnail
-make thumbnail
+- use CRA with typescript